tiendu/tiendu.github.io/_posts/2025-05-27-automation-makefile-eng.md

 ### 🗂 Keep all logic in scripts/

 - `scripts/init.sh`
--`scripts/deploy.sh`
--`scripts/build.sh`

-Then call them from Makefile or justfile.
-Don’t let your tasks become novels.
+- `scripts/deploy.sh`
+- `scripts/build.sh`

+Your Makefile or justfile should read like a menu - not a novel.

 ---

 ## 🍰 Final Slice

-Your project glue shouldn't feel like a pile of tangled cables.
+Your project glue shouldn't feel like a pile of tangled spaghetti.

-- Use Makefile when you need dependencies or CI hooks
-- Use justfile for developer happiness and local CLI
+- **Makefile**: Great for builds and CI
-- Use shell scripts for anything real
+- **justfile**: Friendly for local tasks
+- **Shell scripts**: Where real logic belongs
-- Use Python when you’ve outgrown bash — not before
+- **Python**: Use when Bash can't cut it

-Stick to that, and your project setup will be simple, powerful, and smooth as a flat white.
+Keep things modular.
+Keep glue invisible.

+And when it breaks?
+Fix it with one clean command.

-☕ Automation is craft — keep it modular, invisible, and clean.
+☕ Automation is craft - serve it like a pro.